-MSM is good for treating numerous ailments, but perhaps most commonly it is used to reduce inflammation and ease joint pain.
-Research shows that methylsulfonylmethane can also treat rosacea, arthritis and more.
+MSM is good for treating numerous ailments, but it is perhaps most commonly used to reduce inflammation and ease joint pain.
+Research shows that methylsulfonylmethane supplements can also treat rosacea, arthritis and more.
 Here is a deeper look into the benefits of methylsulfonylmethane.

 Is MSM good for joints?

-Similar to pine bark, methylsulfonylmethane is a popular treatment option for individuals who suffer with muscle or joint pain.
-A study has shown that taking MSM supplements can not only reduce pain, it can also reduce joint swelling and stiffness compared to participants in the placebo group.
+Methylsulfonylmethane is a popular treatment option for individuals who suffer from muscle or joint pain.
+A study has shown that taking MSM supplements can reduce pain, joint swelling and stiffness compared to participants in the placebo group.

 Does MSM improve immunity?

-Methylsulfonylmethane can reduce oxidative stress and inflammation, which weakens our immune system.
-MSM also has a role in glutathione production, which is considered to be a key antioxidant and important for detoxification, which will strengthen immunity.
+MSM reduces oxidative stress and inflammation, which weakens our immune system.
+MSM also has a role in glutathione production, which is considered a key antioxidant and important for detoxification and strengthening immunity.

-How can you get methylsulfonylmethane into your diet?
+How can you get methylsulfonylmethane (MSM) into your diet?

-Therefore, the easiest way to ensure you are getting MSM into your diet is to add a supplement.
-This will assist in accelerating healing and and detoxing the body.
-You can get your daily dose of MSM in our Skin Perfecting complex.
+Therefore, the easiest way to ensure you are getting MSM into your diet is to take it as a supplement.
+This will assist in accelerating healing and detoxing the body.
+You can get your daily dose of MSM in our Skin Perfecting Complex.